Bringing your family members

 - £680 per month for the entire duration of the students stay up to a maximum of 9 months; or

-- If you are applying as a dependant as a Tier 4 (General) student who is on the Doctorate Extension Scheme (DES), you will only need to demonstrate maintenance for a maximum period of 2 months.
+- If you are applying as a dependant of an individual on the Student Route who is on the Doctorate Extension Scheme (DES), you will only need to demonstrate maintenance for a maximum period of 2 months.

-For example, a Tier 4 (General) student will need to show £9,135 based on a maximum of 9 months maintenance plus any outstanding tuition fees; plus £680 per month for each dependant for the full duration of stay up to a maximum of 9 months.
+For example, a student will need to show £9207 based on a maximum of 9 months maintenance plus any outstanding tuition fees; plus £680 per month for each dependant for the full duration of stay up to a maximum of 9 months.
 The money must be held in the correct format for a minimum period of 28 days and must not drop below the required amount.
 Further details can be found in the Points Based System (Dependant) Policy Guidance.

 For details on the type of course and the full duration of stay please check the visa granted section.